JAMES H. BINGER CENTER FOR NEW AMERICANS

 Immigration Court Observation- Fort Snelling Court

-All immigration hearings are observed in-person at the Whipple Federal Building, 1 Federal Drive, Fort Snelling MN.
+Most immigration hearings are observed in-person at the Whipple Federal Building, 1 Federal Drive, Fort Snelling MN.

 The Immigration Court Observation Project brings transparency and accountability to immigration court.
 Court observers attend deportation hearings at the Fort Snelling Immigration Court and report on issues of concern including access to counsel, family and community support, language interpretation, and the ability of individuals to raise defenses to deportation.
+Information gleaned from observers is used to document the effect of executive actions, new procedures, regulations, and laws, and to propel our advocacy efforts.

 Before signing up for shifts, all volunteers must: